mostaphaelansari/Text-to-SQL-Generator/README.md

 # Text-to-SQL Generator Project Architecture

-Here's the project architecture for your text-to-SQL generator:
+Here's the project architecture for our text-to-SQL generator:

 ## 1. Project Structure
 ```